-Please click on caption to see a larger, higher resolution copy of this image.
+Note: Click on caption to see larger, higher resolution image.

-This and other images are available for purchase at www.earthwatcher.us or by contacting email@example.com.
+Note: This and other images are available to purchase at my website: www.earthwatcher.us or by contacting email@example.com

 Note: Click on image caption to see image in larger size.

 Thought magpies are common in many areas, the Yellow Billed Magpie is found only in Sacramento, CA and surrounding areas.

 These and other images are available to purchase at http://www.earthwatcher.us or by contacting email@example.com.

 I visited Phoenix, AZ recently.
 I stayed at a beautiful place at the foot of South Mountain.
 The place had a patio that overlooked the city and at the corner of that patio was a large saguaro cactus.
 The mornings were beautiful, so I sat on the deck and watched the birds as they visited the cactus.
 Here is some of what I saw.